-User Requirement ASRB Response & Actions Timescales 2019 Update Develop data around mobile phone usage and KSIs.
-See Key Theme 3.
+User Requirement ASRB Response & Actions Timescales 2021 Update See Key Theme 3.
+Develop data around mobile phone usage and KSIs.
 Module on Mobile Phone Usage while Driving included on the 2017/18 Continuous Household Survey.
 Link to report will be included in publication, when available.
 Link included in 2019 Report.
-The data was published in 2019 and a link included in NIRSS 2019.
-Further data will be available in 2020 (CHS 2018/19 results).
-Develop and provide access to casualty risk exposure data (e.g., robust travel distances/times by age and travel mode, licensing data, etc) 1) ASRB already has plans in place to address the lack of robust exposure data across a greater range of road user categories and ages.
+The data was published in 2021 and a link included in NIRSS 2020.
+A question set on mobile phone usage was included in the 2020/21 Continuous Household Survey with results to follow.
+Develop and provide access to casualty risk exposure data (e.g., robust travel distances/times by age and travel mode, licensing data, etc.) 1) ASRB already has plans in place to address the lack of robust exposure data across a greater range of road user categories and ages.
 This will involve pooling Travel Survey for NI (TSNI) samples across years to create larger and hence statistically more robust sample sizes.
 1) Work commenced in 2016/17 - further work carried out in 2017/18 and 2018/19.
 Nothing further planned.
 1) ASRB's investigation, using pooled TSNI samples, revealed that more recent large changes that were reported in distance travelled for both cyclists and motorcyclists since the baseline period were statistically significant.
-This is an important finding as it means that we can then be confident that any change in a KSI rate which is based on a statistically significant change in distance travelled (from the baseline period), is a real change.
+This is an important finding as it means that we can then be confident that any change in a KSI rate which is based on a statistically significant change in distance travelled (from the baseline period), is a real change .
 A workshop with ROI colleagues to explore this issue is took place in Oct 2017.
 Findings from this workshop were examined in 2018/19 to determine whether any of the recommendations could be applied to NI data; however, it was concluded that our currently published analysis was as robust as possible with the data available to us.